Rough Cut Capacity Planning: Is it right for you?

 If you’re using inefficient Excel spreadsheets, it’s going to be difficult to dedicate your time or team members to performing an analysis each day to make sure production is running smoothly.

-PRO TIP: If you want inexpensive SPC tools, you can also look into shop floor control to provide you with automated data collection and analysis.
+If you want inexpensive SPC tools, you can also look into shop floor control to provide you with automated data collection and analysis.

 Identify and monitor anything that is going to affect your production lines.